How do you beat Google at its own game without breaking any rules?

 DON’T rewrite content that already exists.

-Not only is stealing content unethical, Google doesn’t like duplicate content.
+Not only is stealing content unethical, but Google also doesn’t like duplicate content.

 Why?
 Because it doesn’t help your human readers who want something unique, educational, trustworthy.